warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/libre_anyka_app/README.md

 `run_libre_anyka_app.sh` script included which will load the kernel modules and start the app

 The kernel module(s) needs to be adjusted to refer to the one for your sensor.
-You can also edit the resolution arguments the snapshot app starts up with.
+You can also edit the arguments the app starts up with.

 *Access in Browser*